Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Terms, conditions and fees for accounts, products, programs and services are subject to change.

-© 2024 Citibank, N.A., Member FDIC.
+Â© 2024 Citibank, N.A., Member FDIC.
 All rights reserved.
 Citi, Citi and Arc Design and other marks used herein are service marks of Citigroup Inc. or its affiliates, used and registered throughout the world.

 Interlink is a U.S. payment network owned and operated by Visa.
 MasterCard and the MasterCard Brand Mark are registered trademarks of MasterCard International Incorporated.